nchristiny/nchristiny.github.io/_posts/2025-04-21-lets-use-homebrew-curl.md

 layout: post
 title: "Let's Use Homebrew curl"
 date:   2025-04-21
-tags: macOS, "note to self"
+tags: macOS "note to self"
 ---
 While macOS supplies a fine and dandy curl binary for Terminal, let's install an updated version managed by `brew`.